'Clear air turbulence' injures 25 aboard Boeing 777

 It added Flight SU270 — which had departed from Moscow — was about 40 minutes away from the Thai capital when it hit "clear air turbulence," which is unable to be picked up by the weather radar.
 As a result, passengers were not warned in advance.

-The airline said it was an experienced crew at the helm and the chief pilot on the flight boasting more than 23,000 flight hours while his co-pilot had more than 10,000 hours in the skies.
+The airline said it was an experienced crew at the helm and the chief pilot on the flight boasted more than 23,000 flight hours, while his co-pilot had more than 10,000 hours in the skies.

 Aeroflot said it would pay for the medical costs of all of the people injured.